kaitoy/pcap4j/README.md

 You can use the following Java system properties to change the default behavior.

-* jna.library.path: Specify the search path
+* jna.library.path: The search path
-* org.pcap4j.core.pcapLibName: Specify the full path of the pcap library
+* org.pcap4j.core.pcapLibName: The full path of the pcap library (wpcap.dll, libpcap.so, or libpcap.dylib)
+* (Windows only) org.pcap4j.core.packetLibName: The full path of the packet library (Packet.dll)

 ### Docker ###
 A Docker image for Pcap4J on CentOS is available at [Docker Hub](https://registry.hub.docker.com/u/kaitoy/pcap4j/).